Preserve the important images from your family history, and make them available for generations.

 Many of us have piles of photo albums filled with old family photos just waiting to be restored.
 While restoring old photos used to be a very time-consuming process, nowadays photo editing programs make it relatively easy.
 Restoring old photos can be as simple or as complicated as you want to make it.

 Completely colorizing and restoring old photos can take a lot of time.
 But if you’re simply interested in restoring contrast and removing dust and scratches, look no further.
-Using a post-processing program such as Luminar Neo with its advanced AI-powered tools for photo restoration, you can quickly and easily restore old photos.
+Using a post-processing program such as Luminar Neo with its advanced AI-powered tools for photo restoration, you can quickly and easily bring new life to your old photos.
 In our article, you will find all the information you need for repairing old pictures.